jeka-dev/jeka/docs/reference-guide/execution-engine-properties.md

 * `jeka.kotlin.version` : Version of Kotlin used for compiling both _def_ and Kotlin project sources.
 * `jeka.java.version` :  Target JVM version for compiled files.

+### Command shorthands

+* `jeka.cmd.xxx=` define an alias that can be substituted to its value in the command line using `:` symbol.
+    Example : `jeka.cmd.myBuild=${jeka.cmd.build} sonarqube#run jacoco#` lets to simply execute `jeka :myBuild`.
+*  `jeka.cmd._append=` will append the argument  to every Jeka execution command.
+   Example : `jeka.cmd._append=@dev.jeka:springboot-plugin` will add springboot plugin to Jeka classpath for each execution.

+!!!
+Note
+    Command shorthands is a really powerful mechanism to get rid of build classes.
+    Many projects can be builds using properties only !

 ### Repositories

 The repositories used to download and publish artifacts can be defined using _properties_.